ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 {: .highlight }
-To debug and development purposes the [TFUSBSERIAL USB adapter](/tools/TFUSBSERIAL01/) could be connected to this UART port.
+For debugging and development purposes, the [TFUSBSERIAL USB adapter](/tools/TFUSBSERIAL01/) could be connected to this UART port.

 #### SPI master